streamlit/docs/content/library/advanced-features/dataframes.md

 </Note>

-Did you notice that although the initial DataFrame had just five rows, pasting all those rows from the spreadsheet added additional rows to the DataFrame? 👀 Let's find out how that works in the next section.
+Did you notice that although the initial dataframe had just five rows, pasting all those rows from the spreadsheet added additional rows to the dataframe? 👀 Let's find out how that works in the next section.

 ### Add and delete rows